Get Your Copy of The CXO's Playbook for Gen AI: Practical Insights From Industry Leaders. Download Now >

 """;

-Let's consider the below example, here we are first testing whether obj is a string, then the declaration of string variables, and then type casting obj to string into variables.
+Let's consider the below example, here we are first testing whether obj is a string, then the declaration of string variables, and then type casting obj to a string into variables.

 if(obj instanceof String) {